-The amount of solder compression during bonding directly affects the resulting gap between the bonded substrate surfaces.
-In this part of the study, the applied pressure was varied from 500 mbar to 4000mbar with all else held constant (TiW/Au seed metal was used).
-The resulting gap was measured at consistent locations across each wafer using a Zygo profilometer and plotted in Fig. 7.
-At 500 mbar of applied pressure, the measured gaps are widely spread between 4 μ m to 6.5 μ m.
+At 500 mbar of applied pressure, the measured gaps are widely spread between 4 um to 6.5 [jm.
 At 1000 mbar, the data set showed a general decrease in final gap, which suggests an increase in solder compression.
-The range of data here, however, remained relatively high between 3 μm and 5.1 μm.
+However, the range of data here remained relatively high between 3 um and 5.1 urn.
 As the bond force is increased further to 2000 mbar, the solder continued to compress with increased pressure.
-Notice here that the spread of the data tightened due to the gap approaching the standoff height of 2.6 μm.
-The gap remained the same as pressure increased from 3000 to 4000 mbar, indicating that the physical stop at 2.6 μ m has been reached, and that the standoffs are functioning as expected.
+Notice that the spread of the data tightened due to the gap approaching the standoff height of 2.6 μ m.
+The gap remained the same as pressure increased from 3000 to 4000 mbar, indicating that the physical stop at 2.6 um has been reached, and that the standoffs are functioning as expected.